BlueJayXRStudio/InfiniteTree/README.md

 ![δ_system evolution](docs/FSM.png)
 ![δ_system evolution](docs/FlexFSM.png)

+Finally, the state diagram above shows the true power of TSM.
+Instead of having to rely on two separate systems for BT and FSM, we can now directly invoke a BT from an FSM.
+The state four in the diagram has the option to run a sequence node on specified inputs.
+To achieve that, it simply needs to push itself back onto the stack, then push the sequence task, and then finally return RUNNING.
+When the sequence completes with SUCCESS or FAILURE, the caller, state four, will receive the status message.

+In the Unity comprehensive demo, civilian control flow, civilian health monitor and EMS control flow are all examples of finite state machine, and they demonstrate the flexible use of TSM for practical applications.
+Both civilian control flow and EMS control flow are single-state machines responsible for invoking their respective behavior trees.
+Civilians require "EatBehavior" on low health, whereas EMS vehicles require "TransportPatient" behavior on emergency call notification.

+Civilian health monitor is a cyclic loop of three distinct states responsible for enforcing health states of civilians.
+As long as the civilians' health are above a certain level, this machine will stay in an idle state.
+Once it is below that threshold, it first acts as a kill-switch to the parallel civilian control flow and then transition to an unconscious state.
+Once it is in the unconscious state, the EMS, an external agent, is responsible for notifying the health monitor that their respective civilian is free to wake up.
+Once that message has been received, unconscious state will transition to a recovery state where civilians will passively gain health points until health is above a set threshold.
+Finally, the health monitor will resume the civilian's activity by reinstantiating the civilian control flow and transitioning back into the health monitor idle state.

 ## References

 1. Erol, K., Hendler, J. A., & Nau, D. S. (1994, June).
 UMCP: A sound and complete procedure for hierarchical task-network planning.
 In Aips (Vol. 94, pp. 249-254).